-A new translation of St Patrick's writings has been published, challenging the established tradition that St Patrick was taken captive from Britain.
+A new translation of St Patrick's writings has now been published, challenging the established tradition that St Patrick was taken captive from Britain.
 St Patrick's life changed history but much of the so called 'history' that we have learned about him - appears to have changed his story.
-In the light of these intriguing new revelations, we are invited to understand an even greater mystery.
+In the light of intriguing new discoveries, we are invited to understand an even greater mystery.
 St Patrick's life and our lives, his story and our story, are inextricably intertwined.
-Time alone will tell how scholars will react to these proposals but one thing is certain - the established tradition regarding St Patrick's place of origins and identity has now been seriously challenged.
-The one thing that has always been missing in efforts to identify the true location of St patrick's 'Bannavem Tiburniae' is compellling local historical and geographical evidence.
-This evidence has now been provided.
+As a consequence of these discoveries a new pilgrimage has now been developed, starting with visits to the ancient sites associated with Patrick in Ireland and then crossing over by ferry to Brittany.
+We invite you to join us in September 2015 to be part of this pioneering pilgrimage (see "Pilgrimages" above for a description of the itinerary and registration forms).

-Céile Dé is the name of an eighth century spiritual reform movement in Ireland which sought a return to the teachings of Christianity exemplified by the Desert Mothers and Fathers in Egypt, which flowered in Western Europe through the conduit of St Martin of Tours, the writings of John Cassian and the lives of the Celtic Saints.
+Céile Dé is the name of an eighth century spiritual reform movement in Ireland which sought a return to the teachings of Celtic Christianity and exemplified by the Desert Spiritual Tradition in Egypt, which flowered in Western Europe through the conduit of St Martin of Tours, the writings of John Cassian and the lives of the Celtic Saints.

 Welcome to this website.
-If you wish to find out more about these books and engage with Marcus as a teacher or plan a pilgrimage to visit sacred sites associated with the Celtic Tradition in Ireland, Scotland, Wales or Brittany, this is the place for you.
-Enter with joyfulness to share the quest for the truth and understanding.
-God has circled this place on a map, just for you!
+If you wish to find out more and engage with Marcus as a teacher or plan a pilgrimage to visit sacred sites associated with the Celtic Tradition in Ireland, Scotland, Wales or Brittany, this is the place for you.

 *Céile Dé is the registered trading name of Marcus Losack.